 - Adding a new traffic signal at 10 Avenue and 19 Street S.W. to facilitate crossings on 10 Avenue S.W.

 - Adding a connection for pedestrians and cyclists to the Bow River Pathway.

-Additionally, surface overlay repaving along 19 Street S.W. is planned for this year.
+Additionally, surface overlay repaving along 19 Street S.W. occurred this year.